 The point is to have a house that is clean and organized enough so these fun messes are possible.

 If you live amongst mountains of clutter, it’s difficult to make it through your daily routine, let alone doing something special with your kids.
-The goal is to remove enough clutter to give breathing space for fun to happen.
+The goal is to remove enough clutter to give breathing space for fun to happen.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 Your sanity is valuable